 In the first three weeks of January, U-123 would destroy eight ships and damage a ninth.
 During that time the nine German U-boats in the Atlantic destroyed 35 Allied merchant ships and a British destroyer and killed 1,219 crew and passengers.

-By then, some defensive measures were taken.
+By then, some defensive measures were taken against the U-boat attacks.
 Mine fields were laid in the harbors and mobile artillery was positioned to protect the harbors.
 Shore craft and planes were ordered to be ready for combat.
 It was something, at least.

 In March, the U-boats attacked 48 ships, and almost all sank.
 They were easy prey as the U-boats could spot them easily against the lighted cars, buildings, streetlights and billboards along the coast.
 Ships continued to operate with all their lights on.